nuncaeslupus/aoc/README.md

 # Advent of Code
-My solutions.
+My solutions and directory and file structure generator.
 Started in 2022.